Aameer/aameer.github.io/_posts/2014-10-22-road-map-to-build-a-shopify-application-django.markdown

 share: true
 date: 2014-10-22T19:06:33+05:30
 ---
-* Set a shopify account
+* Set a shopify account.
-![Set a shopify account page](/images/shopify2e.png) shopify dashborad looks like this:
+![Set a shopify account page](/images/shopify2e.png)

+shopify dashborad looks like this.
 ![Shopify dash board](/images/shopify1e.png)

 * Set up a shopify shop with some products [here](www.shopify.com).

-* Now get a shopify partners account [here](http://www.shopify.in/partners) if you don't have one, then login [here](https://app.shopify.com/services/partners/auth/login) after you have created one.Partners account dashboard looks like this:
+* Now get a shopify partners account [here](http://www.shopify.in/partners) if you don't have one, then login [here](https://app.shopify.com/services/partners/auth/login) after you have created one.Partners account dashboard looks like this.
 ![Shopify partners dash borad](/images/shopify3e.png)

 * Register an app, get shopify api key and shopify api secret.